operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 ```

 If you want to make sure the operator's deployment is fully ready before moving onto the next part of the
-test, the `WaitForDeployment` function from e2eutil can be used.
-First, import `"github.com/operator-framework/operator-sdk/pkg/util/e2eutil"`
+test, the `WaitForDeployment` function from e2eutil (in the sdk under `pkg/test/e2eutil`) can be used:
-	and retrieve the required arguments to pass to the `WaitForDeployment` function.
-Then, call the function:
 ```
 // get namespace
 namespace, err := ctx.GetNamespace()